 The aim of PSPS is to engage community volunteers in environmental stewardship activities in order to protect the natural integrity in the park.
 We hold a vision of an urban forest and foreshore park protected and cared for in perpetuity for the benefit of all.

 Like other park associations in the region-wide Metro Vancouver Regional Park Partnership program, the Pacific Spirit Park Society (PSPS) acts as public stewards and a community portal for various stakeholders in the park.
-We provide a way for park users to participate in restoration work and data collection, as well as offering environmental education through a variety of Nature Interpretation programs for children and adults.
-Our programs are run by volunteer leaders who are dedicated to the preservation of the park’s natural beauty and ecological integrity.
+We provide a way for park users to participate in restoration work and data collection, as well as offering environmental education through a variety of nature interpretation programs for children and adults.
+Our programs are run by volunteer leaders and PSPS staff who are dedicated to the preservation of the park’s natural beauty and ecological integrity.

 Approximately 80 – 85% of the volunteers in our stewardship and data collection programs are youth and young adults between the ages of 14 – 25 years of age.
 In addition, PSPS partners with new immigrant settlement agencies and other groups to ensure that our programs are inclusive and accessible to all.